AkashKobal/travel-tracker/README.md

 7. [Contributions](#contributions)
 8. [License](#license)
 9. [Contact Information](#contact-information)

-## Description
-This web application allows users to track the countries they have visited.
-Users can add country names, and the visited countries will be visualized on a map using Canvas.
-The app is built using HTML, CSS, JavaScript, EJS for templating, and PostgreSQL for database management.

 ## Features
 - **Dynamic Templating**: Uses EJS to create reusable templates and dynamic content.